henry808/full-ci/README.md

 Http only at the moment, but https coming later.

+# Setup Instructions
+Instructions for setting up the variables and s3 bucket for a new environment
+1. In the `tf` directory, create a `<env>.tfvars` file (example: `dev.tfvars`) in `tf` directory for your new environment.
+See `example.tfvars.bak`
+2. cd into tf/s3bucket and create a symlink to the file you just made: `ln -s ../dev.tfvars dev.tfvars`
+3. Verify:  `cat dev.tfvars` to make sure it shows your vriables
+4. From the s3bucket directory, run `terraform init` and then `terraform apply`

+> The bucket will only be To add a policy to th

 # Infrastructure Workflow
 > Also for creating new modules and fir changing state
 1. Initialize the terraform.